Transposition (music)

 For example, a music transposer might transpose an entire piece of music into another key.
 Similarly, one might transpose a tone row or an unordered collection of pitches such as a chord so that it begins on another pitch.

-The transposition of a set A by n semitones is designated by T_{n}(A), representing the addition (mod 12) of an integer n to each of the pitch class integers of the set A. Thus the set (A) consisting of 0–1–2 transposed by 5 semitones is 5–6–7 (T_{5}(A)) since 0 + 5 = 5, 1 + 5 = 6, and 2 + 5 = 7.
+The transposition of a set A by n semitones is designated by T_{n}(A), representing the addition (modulo 12) of an integer n to each of the pitch class integers of the set A. Thus the set (A) consisting of 0–1–2 transposed by 5 semitones is 5–6–7 (T_{5}(A)) since 0 + 5 = 5, 1 + 5 = 6, and 2 + 5 = 7.

 Scalar transpositions

 In scalar transposition, every pitch in a collection is shifted up or down a fixed number of scale steps within some scale.
 The pitches remain in the same scale before and after the shift.
 This term covers both chromatic and diatonic transpositions as follows.